After the photo of the view along Karaçay, we promised photos of Saklıkent Gorge yesterday.

 If you visit Saklıkent Gorge in high season, you will feel immediate relief from the sun’s scorching rays.

-Welcome shade, cool rock faces and spray from the icy cold water below all work together to cool the body.
+Welcome shade, cool rock faces and spray from the icy cold water below, all work together to cool the body.

-However, if you visit Saklıkent Gorge in high season, you will also be sharing the narrow walkways with countless other tourists, many of whom have an uncanny knack of stopping dead, right in front of you to take a photo.
+However, if you visit Saklıkent Gorge in high season, you will also be sharing the narrow walkway with countless other tourists, many of whom have an uncanny knack of stopping dead, right in front of you to take a photo.

-This water is forcing itself straight out of the rocks and trust us when we say it’s freezing!
+This water is forcing itself straight out of the rocks.
+And trust us when we say it’s freezing!

 Signs warn tourists of the potential dangers both of possible tumbling rocks from above and of danger to yourself.